The PSA test is a blood test used primarily to screen for prostate cancer.

 The limitations of PSA testing include:

 - PSA-lowering factors.
 Certain drugs used to treat BPH or urinary conditions, and large doses of certain chemotherapy medications, may lower PSA levels.
-Obesity can also lower PSA levels.
+Obesity also can lower PSA levels.

 The potential risks of the PSA test are essentially related to the choices you make based on the test results, such as the decision to undergo further testing and treatment for prostate cancer.
 The risks include: